 Behavioral therapy is a must.
 For those struggling with postpartum anxiety/depression without a previous diagnosis of OCD or an anxiety disorder, behavior activation would be utilized.
 Behavior activation is just a fancy way of saying that your therapist will get you out doing things that once brought you joy.
 This process is done in a deliberate way.
 Getting out of the house daily and being around people are imperative.
 For those of you who also have OCD or an anxiety disorder, exposure therapy would also be implemented once the depression becomes stable.
 Just like any diagnosis, medication might be appropriate depending on severity.
 I’m able to provide referrals for psychiatry if needed.

 Breastfeeding is amazing and wonderful for many women.
 If you can do it, that is fantastic!
 However, if you are truly struggling with severe symptoms of depression/anxiety and medication is appropriate, please know that your baby needs a healthy mom before he or she needs your breastmilk.
-Women often go through a grieving process when they discontinue breastfeeding prior to feeling ready to do so.
+Speak with your OB or psychiatrist and ask what your medication options are while breastfeeding.
+If you choose to discontinue breastfeeding, it's important to know that women often go through a grieving process when they discontinue breastfeeding prior to feeling ready to do so.
 I get it.
 I really do!
 Keep in mind that breastfeeding is not an indicator of your worthiness as a mom or the love you have for your child.
 It is not selfish to put your mental health first before breastfeeding your baby!
 It’s the love of your child that helps motivate you to get the help you deserve even if that help ends up affecting your ability to breastfeed.

 If you wish to learn more about treatment or are just unsure whether you really need treatment, feel free to give me a call or send me an email.
 Even if you end up not doing treatment with me, I’d be more than happy to give you some information.
 I never want a new mom to suffer in silence.
 The depression and anxiety will not last forever.
 You will soon experience the joy of motherhood well before your child has his or her first temper tantrum!